techidaily/site-win11-tips/source/_posts/overcoming-vanishing-folder-icons-in-explore.md

 ![Clear File Explorer cache](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/clear-explorer-cache-1.jpg)

- If you often have to go through the above process manually, you can use Storage Sense to[clean your caches in Windows 11](https://www.makeuseof.com/windows-11-clear-caches/) .
+ If you often have to go through the above process manually, you can use Storage Sense to [clean your caches in Windows 11](https://www.makeuseof.com/windows-11-clear-caches/) .

 ## 4\.
 Run the System File Checker

- The System File Checker (or SFC) is one of the[built-in Windows tools you can use to fix corrupted system files](https://www.makeuseof.com/windows-built-in-repair-tools/) .
+ The System File Checker (or SFC) is one of the [built-in Windows tools you can use to fix corrupted system files](https://www.makeuseof.com/windows-built-in-repair-tools/) .
 If this is the reason for File Explorer's missing tabs, running the tool should fix it.

  In the Start menu search bar, search for**command prompt** and select**Run as administrator** .
 Type**sfc/ scannow** and press**Enter** to run the command.